 1. Greet your audience in the local language

-- Memorize how to say “Hello” and “How are you?” in the local language, and use them as soon as I come onstage.
+I always memorize how to say “Hello” and “How are you?” in the local language, and use them as soon as I come onstage.

-You can even take it a step further and adjust your presentation ad hoc to the local audience by using local examples and curiosities.
+You can even take it a step further and adjust your presentation ad hoc to the audience, by making local references.

-For example, Google’s Digital Marketing Evangelist, Avinash Kaushik started his epic talk at Marketing festival by showing pictures from his tour around the hosting city of Brno, Czech Republic.
-Moreover, he made his presentation super-relevant for the audience by stating what is wrong with Czech websites and showing ways to improve them.
+For example, Google’s Digital Marketing Evangelist, Avinash Kaushik, started his talk at the Marketing festival by showing pictures from his tour around the hosting city of Brno, Czech Republic.
+Moreover, he used the Czech websites that the audience was closely familiar with, instead of international ones, to get his point across.

 3. Open a conversation with your audience

 Once you win over your audience, keep the pace up by opening a dialogue with them.
 You don’t even have to wait until the questions come from the participants.